 Support Shelter to Service

-Your gift will connect service dog candidates with individuals with mental or emotional health conditions and will help place facility animal candidates in facility settings to assist staff and clients meet their goals.
+Your gift will connect service dog candidates with individuals with mental or emotional health conditions and will help place facility animal candidates to assist staff and clients meet their goals in facility settings.
 Your generosity makes it possible for us to provide animal placement and professional training at little to no cost.

 Get Involved